tatsumoto-ren/tatsumoto-ren.github.io/blog/how-to-review.md

   it's more productive to learn several normal cards in its place.
 * **Keep them for later**.
-  If you can't remember a word after 4-5 lapses, it means your brain hasn't been primed yet to acquire it.
+  If you can't remember a word after 4-5 lapses, it means your brain hasn't been primed to acquire it yet.
   Wait a month or two and try again.
   Often,
   you'll find that cards that would not stick before have become very easy.
+  This indicates that your language ability has improved and the word's intrinsic difficulty now matches your level.
 * **Change the card**.
   If a word is of high value to you, you can try to memorize a
   [different representation](https://web.archive.org/web/20180303225205if_/http://super-memory.com/articles/20rules.htm#Redundancy)
   of it.
-  Find a **different example sentence** in your Sentence Bank or [online](resources.html#examples-and-pronunciations).
+  Find a **different example sentence** in your [Sentence Bank](cross-profile-search-and-import.html) or [online](resources.html#examples-and-pronunciations).
   For example, on [Weblio](https://ejje.weblio.jp/sentence/).
   Reset the card and edit it,
   or make a new
   [targeted sentence card](discussing-various-card-templates.html#targeted-sentence-cards)
-  with the same target word but a different sentence.
+  using the same target word but a different sentence.

 In my experience, most leeches pop up as a result of failed attempts to memorize kanji readings.
 The best way to force a particular reading into your memory